kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 network is capable of providing network services and resources necessary of the application specific operations and control.

-Depending on the design of the use case, the process controller functionality (oc-point) may reside as a software module in the data application or as a separate module.
+Depending on the design of the usecase, the 'process controller' functionality (oc-point) may reside as a software module in the data application or as a separate module.
 When deployed as a separate module, another connectivity the interface between the data application and oc-point will be needed and is out